Sustainability

 ESG Committee

-The MITSUBA Group holds an ESG meeting chaired by the Vice President and Executive Officer four times a year.
-The MITSUBA Group sets social issues that the MITSUBA Group should particularly focus on solving priority issues, clarifies its goals, and monitors its progress.
-The members of the committee include MITSUBA Directors, Executive Officers in charge of Finance, Executive Officers in charge of Production, and those in charge of CSR-related departments.
-Directors who are members of the Audit & Supervisory Committee and the Head of the Internal Auditing Department also participate as observers.
-Furthermore, we have established a system in which matters related to sustainability information disclosure, which were discussed at the ESG Committee, are tabled at the Management Committee, and is also reported to the Board of Directors.
+The MITSUBA Group holds an ESG committee chaired by the Representative Director and Executive Vice President four times a year.
+MITSUBA Group sets social issues that the MITSUBA Group should particularly focus on solving priority issues, clarifying its goals, and monitoring its progress.
+The members of the committee include Executive Officers in charge of Finance, Executive Officers in charge of Production, and those in charge of sustainability-related departments.
+Directors who are members of the Audit and Supervisory Committee and the Head of the Internal Auditing Department also participate as observers.
+Furthermore, we have established a system in which matters related to sustainability information disclosure, which were discussed at the ESG committee, are tabled at the Management Committee, and is also reported to the Board of Directors.

 At the ESG committee, the following are discussed: